 - A day recording demos at a Miloco Studio

 - Playing a gig at the renowned venue ‘The Roundhouse’

 - A chance to perform in the College’s Winter and Spring Concerts and the annual Battle of the Bands as well as regular lunchtime recitals

-In addition to course specific experiences, students also have the opportunity to get involved in the College’s Activities Programme.
+All BTEC Music students are required to attend either the College Choir or Band for the duration of their studies.
+In addition to the musical activity requirements of the course, students also have the opportunity to get involved in the College’s Activities Programme.

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.

 The course is assessed via external assessment and coursework: portfolios, journals, audio and video evidence, presentations, accounts and evaluations.